endstone-insider/dwarf2cpp/README.md

 > \[!WARNING]
 > This tool requires binaries that contain **DWARF debug information** in order to generate headers.
-> Please make sure that your input binary includes DWARF debug info, which is often not available publicly for proprietary software.
+> Make sure your input binary includes DWARF debug info, which is often not publicly available in proprietary software.

 ## Installation

-### Build from Sources
+### Build from Source

-Since dwarf2cpp uses **pybind11** to use LLVM's DWARF DebugInfo module from Python, you need a working C++ toolchain to build it:
+Since dwarf2cpp uses **pybind11** to access LLVM's DWARF DebugInfo module from Python, you need a working C++ toolchain to build it:

 * On Windows: **MSVC (Visual Studio Build Tools)**
 * On Linux: **GCC (g++)**